Deforestation: Changes to the water cycle

 As a result, the presence or absence of trees can change the quantity of water on the surface, in the soil or groundwater, or in the atmosphere.
 This in turn changes erosion rates and the availability of water for either ecosystem functions or human services.
 Deforestation on lowland plains moves cloud formation and rainfall to higher elevations.

 The forest may have little impact on flooding in the case of large rainfall events, which overwhelm the storage capacity of forest soil if the soils are at or close to saturation.

-Tropical rainforests produce about 30% of our planet's fresh water.
+Tropical rainforests produce about 30% of Earth's fresh water.

 Deforestation disrupts normal weather patterns creating hotter and drier weather thus increasing drought, desertification, crop failures, melting of the polar ice caps, coastal flooding and displacement of major vegetation regimes.

-Soil
+Soil erosion

 Due to surface plant litter, forests that are undisturbed have a minimal rate of erosion.
 The rate of erosion occurs from deforestation, because it decreases the amount of litter cover, which provides protection from surface runoff.
 The rate of erosion is around 2 metric tons per square kilometre.
 This can be an advantage in excessively leached tropical rain forest soils.
 Forestry operations themselves also increase erosion through the development of (forest) roads and the use of mechanized equipment.

 Deforestation in China's Loess Plateau many years ago has led to soil erosion; this erosion has led to valleys opening up.
-The increase of soil in the runoff causes the Yellow River to flood and makes it yellow colored.
+The increase of soil in the runoff causes the Yellow River to flood and makes it yellow-colored.

 Greater erosion is not always a consequence of deforestation, as observed in the southwestern regions of the US.
 In these areas, the loss of grass due to the presence of trees and other shrubbery leads to more erosion than when trees are removed.

 Soils are reinforced by the presence of trees, which secure the soil by binding their roots to soil bedrock.
 Due to deforestation, the removal of trees causes sloped lands to be more susceptible to landslides.

+Other changes to the soil

+Clearing forests changes the environment of the microbial communities within the soil, and causes a loss of biodiversity in regards to the microbes since biodiversity is actually highly dependent on soil texture.
+Although the effect of deforestation has much more profound consequences on sandier soils compared to clay-like soils, the disruptions caused by deforestation ultimately reduces properties of soil such as hydraulic conductivity and water storage, thus reducing the efficiency of water and heat absorption.
+In a simulation of the deforestation process in the Amazon, researchers found that surface and soil temperatures increased by 1 to 3 degrees Celsius demonstrating the loss of the soil's ability to absorb radiation and moisture.
+Furthermore, soils that are rich in organic decay matter are more susceptible to fire, especially during long droughts.

+Changes in soil properties could turn the soil itself into a carbon source rather than a carbon sink.